 MONTREAL, Aug.
-14, 2015 /CNW Telbec/ – Data-driven marketing and loyalty analytics company Aimia Inc. (TSX: AIM) today reported its financial results for the quarter ended June 30, 2015.
+11, 2016 /CNW Telbec/ – Data-driven marketing and loyalty analytics company Aimia Inc. (TSX: AIM) today reported its financial results for the quarter ended June 30, 2016.
 All financial information is in Canadian dollars unless otherwise noted.
-This earnings release contains Non-GAAP financial measures which are further explained in the “Notes” section at the end of this release.
+This earnings release contains Non-GAAP financial measures that are further explained at the end of this release.

 Three Months Ended June 30,